 January, September, April

 The Department adopts a ‘hands on’ approach to supervision which has proven effective with respect to successful completion.
 The research culture at Exeter is characterised by conversation that crosses sub-disciplinary boundaries (biblical studies, patristics, historical theology, systematics, ethics and philosophical theology), and is sustained by a variety of formal and informal means.
-We work hard to include research students in that conversation.

-To support your research, the College offers an established series of courses in generic research skills and the department offers various fora to enable research students, staff and distinguished visiting theologians to exchange ideas, encourage each others’ research, and present papers.
-Alongside regular informal meetings of various kinds, staff and postgraduate students participate in the fortnightly research seminars in Biblical Studies and Theological Studies, plus the postgraduate study day.
-Staff are actively involved in societies such as the Society for the Study of Theology and the Society for New Testament Study, and postgraduates are encouraged to attend and present papers.
+To support your research, the College offers an established series of courses in generic research skills and the Department offers various fora to enable research students, staff and distinguished visiting theologians to exchange ideas, encourage each others’ research and present papers.
+Staff are actively involved in societies such as the Society for the Study of Theology and the Society for New Testament Study and postgraduates are encouraged to attend and present papers.
 You will also be able to take advantage of the University's Effective Researcher Development Programme.

 The Department has strengths in: Biblical studies; Ethics and applied theology; Reception of Christian and Jewish traditions Research Centres: The Centre for Biblical Studies The Exeter Centre for Ethics and Practical Theology (EXCEPT) The Network for Religion in Public Life